and-cuau/FinanceTracker/README.md

 ## Challenges & Solutions

 - **Challenge**: Desired for server to send "out pacing weekly budget" message to client on the event of daily total exceeding a set limit but not on successive additions over the limit.
 - **Solution**: Set "out pacing weekly budget" boolean to false on every entry to daily expense table.
-Another bolean variable only allows "out pacing weekly budget" boolean to be set to true once in a day.
+Another boolean variable only allows "out pacing weekly budget" boolean to be set to true once in a day.